nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 Troubleshooting
 ---------------

-How to workaround General error: 2006 MySQL server has gone away
+How to workaround general error: 2006 MySQL server has gone away
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The database request takes too long and therefore the MySQL server times out.
 Its